The Wooldridge and the Goslings:

 CHARLES WOOLDRIDGE, 21 Russell Street, Roath

-Unfortunately, the occupations of George E Gosling and Charles Wooldridge are not listed.
-However, these entries show that the Gosling and Wooldridge families were in the same area of Cardiff at the same time.
+The occupations of George E Gosling and Charles Wooldridge are not listed.
+However, these entries show that the Gosling family and some part of the Wooldridge family were in the same area of Cardiff much earlier than thought.